KeplerGO/kepler-3d-printing-model/README.md

 This model was created for educational purposes, and as such files are scaled for durability where appropriate.

 Recommended print settings:
--Solid print density
+* Solid print density
--Soluble support structure
+* Soluble support structure
--Existing file orientation (printer varying)
+* Existing file orientation (printer varying)

 Reference files can be found at: http://kepler.nasa.gov/images/3d/

 The following software was used to create the printable files:
--Blender 2.77
+* Blender 2.77
--NetFabb Private 5.2
+* NetFabb Private 5.2

 ## Credits
 -Kepler team